What is Integrated Project Delivery (IPD) and why is it important when starting a planning and construction project?

 Some IPD teams are joined purposefully to serve a specific project while maintaining their relative independent responsibilities including design, engineering, development, brokerage, procurement,

 Alternatively, TONO Group provides responsibility for most aspects of turn-key, integrated project delivery through its family of companies serving under one roof.
-Within the TONO Group family, we provide the myriad services and responsibilities associated with planning and construction project delivery including architecture, structural engineering, interior design, real estate brokerage and development, construction management, and furnishings and décor procurement.
+Within the TONO Group family, we provide the myriad services and responsibilities associated with planning and construction project delivery including architecture, interior design, real estate brokerage and development, construction management, and furnishings and décor procurement.
 Effectively, TONO Group is an integrated team whose purpose is to provide a seamless process.
 Through teamwork with professionals who share common ideology and experiences on multiple projects of all types and scale, we deliver optimal results.

 As you contemplate your options and examine the value proposition associated with planning, expanding, or improving your home or business, consider the benefits of IPD and the team at TONO Group.